ProgramCpp/kava-mempool/README.md

 1. builds mempool of capacity 5000
 2. reads transactions from `./transactions.txt` and writes prioritized transactions to `./prioritized-transactions.txt`

+Running the command when the output file already exists, appends the output to existing contents of the file.
+HINT: try removing the output file.

 ## ADR
 ### [10/28/2021]